 - UNSW Gendered Violence Team, 2024

 If you want to talk to someone about an incident but aren't ready to file a report, you can!
-Caitlin is the Clubs Wellbeing and Training Coordinator with Arc and is responsible for handling complaints and club issues.
-You can book a time to meet with Caitlin here to confidentially discuss concerns and learn about your options.
+You can book a time to meet with our Clubs team to confidentially discuss concerns and learn about your options.

 Have a read through our student-generated resources designed to put you in the driver's seat when it comes to all things sex & consent.
 This resource is an educational platform, designed to give you a better understanding of behaviour that is considered assault and harassment.
 Read this so you know what acts you can report.